-Definition of 'expatriate employee'
+Definition of expatriate employee

-In principle, we understand 'expatriate employees' as employees who have come to the Netherlands to work.
+In principle, we understand expatriate employees as employees who have come to the Netherlands to work.
 These also include inhabitants of the BES Islands, Aruba, CuraƧao and Sint Maarten.
 However, a limitation is applicable to employees originating from the regions along the Dutch borders.

 Limitation for employees originating from the regions along the Dutch borders